Staff contact, student medication, illness procedures, and more

 The school is not permitted to administer medications unless a parent has completed a Medical Permission Form that requires a doctor’s signature.

 Students are not permitted to transport medication.
 Families must bring any medicine to school and check it in with the health room aide.
-The school Public Health Nurse, Carmen Gant, is available to talk with you about your child’s specific medical needs.
-Please contact the school at 703-503-2300 or email her at email@example.com.
+Contact the Health Room at 703-503-2310 if you have questions.

 Health Information Form